 These months see warm, moist air mixing with eastern-moving cold fronts that create the perfect storm for twisters to develop.
 While Alabamians experience tornadoes during all 12 months of the year, they should be especially prepared during spring and fall.

 Where do tornadoes hit the most in Alabama?

-Jefferson County — home to Birmingham and Hoover — experiences the most tornadoes of any other county in Alabama, ringing in at 105 twisters in total from 1950 to 2021, according to the National Weather Service.
-The runner up is Mobile County — home to Mobile and Daphne — which saw 100 tornadoes during that same time period.
+Mobile County — home to Mobile and Daphne — experiences the most tornadoes of any other county in Alabama, coming in at 110 twisters in total from 1950 to 2022, according to the NOAA National Centers for Environmental Information.
+This is followed by Baldwin County with 108 tornadoes and Jefferson County — home to Birmingham and Hoover — which saw 105 tornadoes during that same time period.

 Tornadoes by county in Alabama